Machalilla National Park: Isla de la Plata (Ecuador)

 Machalilla National Park

-Machalilla National Park is the only habitat outside of the Galápagos Islands for the waved albatross.
+Machalilla National Park is the only habitat outside the Galápagos Islands for the waved albatross.
 The only known records of the Belted Kingfisher in Ecuador also come from the coastland of Ecuador.
 The ocean regions of the park also provide a breeding ground for humpback whales.

-The surrounding forest at the highest altitudes includes areas of rainforest drizzle, similar to the Andean cloud forest.
-The lower slopes host semi-deciduous and deciduous forests.
+The surrounding forest at the highest altitudes includes areas of rainforest drizzle, similar to the Andean cloud forest—the lower slopes host semi-deciduous and deciduous forests.
 Marine habitats include cliffs, sandy beaches, rocky shores and low, rugged islands.

 In 1991, The Nature Conservancy, the United States Agency for International Development, and a group of partner organizations across Latin America and the Caribbean began contributing funds for conservation as part of the Parks in Peril (PiP) program.